 Labour can be started in the maternity unit by the midwife or obstetrician artificially rupturing the membranes (ARM) and sometimes, starting a Syntocinon drip.
 This is a hormone which makes the uterus contract and initiates labour.
 Vaginal delivery follows in most cases, unless the baby becomes distressed or the labour fails to progress; in which case a caesarian section delivery of the baby occurs.

 Caesarian section delivery may be planned before a baby reaches term.
-For example, when a mother is unwell, has Preeclampsia (see Article 3.2 on Preeclampsia ), diabetes or placental insufficiency then caesarian section can become the safest option, even if the baby has not yet reached full term.
+For example, when a mother is unwell, has Preeclampsia, diabetes or placental insufficiency then caesarian section can become the safest option, even if the baby has not yet reached full term.

 Signs and Symptoms of Premature Labour